yegor256/blog/_drafts/code-reviews.md

 layout: post
 title: Code Reviews
 date: 2014-04-20
-tags:
+tags: xdsd
-  - reviews
-  - process
-  - quality
 description:
-  ...
+  The article explains XDSD requirements to code reviews done by one programmer for the code written by another programmer
 keywords:
   - code review
-  - pre-flight builds
-  - static quality control
+  - quality review
-  - java static analysis
+  - peer review of source code
+  - code review done right
+  - how to do code review
 ---

 When a pull request is assigned to you for a code review, the rules are simple: